techiediaries/techiediaries/_posts/2020/angular-10/2019-02-7-javascript-reactive-asynchronous-code-rxjs-6-angular-10.md

 ---
 layout: post
-title: "Angular 7/8 RxJS 6 In-Depth Tutorial & Example"
+title: "JavaScript Reactive/Asynchronous Code with RxJS 6 & Angular 10: Callbacks, Promises and Observables"
 image: "images/content/angular.png"
-excerpt: "In this tutorial, we'll learn to use the RxJS 6 library with Angular 7/8.
+excerpt: "In this tutorial, we'll learn to use the RxJS 6 library with Angular 10.9.
 We'll learn about how to import the Observable class and the other operators.
 How to subscribe and unsubscribe from Observables, how to import and call operators and wrap them with the `pipe()` function.
-We'll also see how to use the async pipe to subscribe to Observables from templates" tags : [angular]
+We'll also see how to use the async pipe to subscribe to Observables from templates"
+date: 2020-05-04
+tags : [angular, angular-10, javascript]
 ---

+Throughout this tutorial, you'll be introduced to JavaScript reactive and asynchronous code, data streams and RxJS 6 used in Angular.

+You'll learn that reactive programming in JavaScript is about coding with asynchronous data streams and that RxJS is the most popular JavaScript implementation that implements Observables and the observer pattern.

+You'll learne about RxJS operators, the methods that are used to compose Observables and work on their data streams.

+Next, you'll learn that Angular 10/9 uses RxJS v6 for working with asynchronous operations and APIs (instead of callbacks and Promises) in many of its commonly used modules such as HttpClient, Router and Reactive Forms.

+## Reactive eXtensions for JavaScript with Angular 10

-In this tutorial, we'll learn to use the RxJS 6 library with Angular 7/8.
+We'll learn to use the RxJS 6 library with Angular 10/9.
 We'll learn about:

 - How to import the Observable class and the other operators.
 - How to subscribe and unsubscribe from Observables.
 - How to import and call operators and chain them with the `pipe()` function.
-- We'll also see how to use the async pipe to subscribe to Observables from Angular templates.
+- We'll also see how to use the async pipe to subscribe to Observables from Angular 10 templates.
 - Finally we'll see how to use some popular pipeable operators such as `tap()`, `map()` and `filter()` and their new import paths in RxJS 6.

-> **Note**: This tutorial works with both Angular 7 and Angular 8.
+> **Note**: This tutorial works with both Angular 10 and Angular 9.

 This tutorial is divided in two parts.
 You can check out the second tutorial from this [link](https://www.techiediaries.com/observables-and-subjects-tutorial).

-Throughout this tutorial, we’ll start looking at what reactive programming, asynchronous operations and data streams are and how they are related to the RxJS library.
+We’ll start looking at what reactive programming, asynchronous operations and data streams are and how they are related to the RxJS library.
 We’ll then see the concept of an RxJS `Observable` with examples, the various types of Observables such as:

 - `Subject`,